UnkindPartition/tasty/README.md

 * Filter the tests to be run using patterns specified on the command line
 * Hierarchical, colored display of test results
 * Reporting of test statistics
-* Extensibility: add your own test providers and runners above and beyond those provided
+* Extensibility: add your own test providers and ingredients (runners) above and beyond those provided

 [![Build Status](https://travis-ci.org/feuerbach/tasty.png?branch=master)](https://travis-ci.org/feuerbach/tasty)